vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 ILVI PART II.

 ## CHAPTER XXIII.
 The clarification of what is meant by the upāya that is already existent (Siddhopāya)
 Recapitulation of the contents of the First Part; three caused by which the Lord's grace is won ; how infidelity arises and how it should be resisted.
 Doubts and tbeir clarification (1) Is the adoption of the upāya necessary at all?
 (2) Is there any iDjanction or vidhi enjoining its performance ?
 (3) The statement of some that prapatti is no upāya is only to stress the importance of siddhopāya ; (4) Is prapatti inconsistent with one's relationship to the Seshi?
-(5) Lakshmi is as wuch upāya as the Lord.
+(5) Lakṣmī is as wuch upāya as the Lord.
 This does not mean two upāyas.

 231 to 266